AB20CS/HandDrawnGraphAUC/README.md

 Often times, hand-drawn graphs need to be analyzed, but there is too much "noise" on the page for it be fed through an OCR software.
 Hence, a common alternative is to tediously record the coordinates of each individual point in a spreadsheet.
 This new solution reduces the hassle of having to parse through each individual data point and can exponentially speed up the time required to process larger amounts of data.

 ## Solution
 _For the purposes of this demonstration, I will use a plot of blood pressures (similar to a record an anesthesiologist may keep during surgery).
-AUC of blood pressure readings is often a key measurement used in clinical research._
+AUC of blood pressure readings is often a key measurement used to diagnose patients with hypotension/hypertension in clinical research._

 ###### Step 1
 Download [ImageJ](https://imagej.nih.gov/ij/download.html) distributed by the National Institutes of Health (NIH).